SMTG-Bham/doped/README.md

 - Y-S. Choi et al. **_Intrinsic Defects and Their Role in the Phase Transition of Na-Ion Anode Na<sub>2</sub>Ti<sub>3</sub>O<sub>7</sub>_** [_ACS Appl.
 Energy Mater._](https://doi.org/10.1021/acsaem.2c03466) 2022
 - S. R. Kavanagh, D. O. Scanlon, A. Walsh **_Rapid Recombination by Cadmium Vacancies in CdTe_** [_ACS Energy Letters_](https://pubs.acs.org/doi/full/10.1021/acsenergylett.1c00380) 2021
 - C. J. Krajewska et al. **_Enhanced visible light absorption in layered Cs<sub>3</sub>Bi<sub>2</sub>Br<sub>9</sub> through mixed-valence Sn(II)/Sn(IV) doping_** [_Chemical Science_](https://doi.org/10.1039/D1SC03775G) 2021

+## Acknowledgments
+`doped` (née `DefectsWithTheBoys` #iykyk) has benefitted from feedback from many users, in particular members of the [Scanlon](http://davidscanlon.com/) and [Walsh](https://wmd-group.github.io/) research groups who have used / are using it in their work.
+Direct contributors are listed in the `Contributors` sidebar above; including Seán Kavanagh, Alex Squires, Adair Nicolson, Irea Mosquera-Lois, Alex Ganose, Bonan Zhu, Katarina Brlec, Sabrine Hachmioune and Savya Aggarwal.

+`doped` was originally based on the excellent `PyCDT` (no longer maintained), but transformed and morphed over time as more and more functionality was added.
+After breaking changes in `pymatgen`, the package was entirely refactored and rewritten, to work with the new
+`pymatgen-analysis-defects` package.